mulesoft-assets/template-healthcare-ehr2fhir-system-api/README.md

  + **Slot** - search, update, create

 # Considerations <a name="considerations"/>

 To run this Anypoint Template, there are certain preconditions that must be considered. **Failling to do so could lead to unexpected behavior of the template.**
 Use Anypoint Studio v6.1.0+ and Mule ESB 3.8.1+ to run this template.
+This template uses SOAP services defined by WSDL files located at src/main/wsdl folder.

 ### Running the application